 You will need:

-Using your sharpie, write 2nd, 3rd, 4th, 5th, 6th, and octave in the bottom of each cup.
-Tape the cups together so they stand as a “six pack”.
-Set them on the floor.
-Place a line of masking tape on your studio floor a short distance away from the cups.
-Give your student a basket of 6 plastic eggs.
-Instruct your student to stand behind the line of masking tape.
+Using a Sharpie, write 2nd, 3rd, 4th, 5th, 6th, and octave on the bottom of each cup.
+Tape the cups together so they form a sturdy “six-pack,” then place them on the floor.
+Create a throwing line a short distance away using masking tape.

 The Egg Beat-er Game